catern/blog/posts/2013-12-15-cheap-ergonomics.markdown

 Luckily, [Japanese thumb shift keyboards](http://en.wikipedia.org/wiki/Thumb-shift_keyboard) exist and are as cheap as a normal keyboard.
 ![thumb shift keyboard](/images/thumb-shift.jpg)

-I paid a few dollars on eBay to get mine.
+I paid a few dollars on eBay to get mine, which has a slightly different layout from the one in the picture.

-I remapped the thumb-keys to Super, Backspace, Space, Enter, in that order.
+I now have four keys within reach of my thumbs, which I map to Super, Backspace, Space, and Enter.

 I picked Backspace and Enter because they're usually pressed by the weakest finger, the pinky.
 The choice of Super was driven by my window manager.